mvakde/mvakde.github.io/blog/44-on-arc-1.md

 		- These labels were **not** trained on.
 They are hidden.
 You can delete it beforehand if you wish
 <!-- - What I did is called "test;-time training", it is completely different from "training on test". -->
 - Training on the inputs of eval puzzles leaks information
 	- No, this is false.
-Such an approach is called [transductive reasoning](https://en.wikipedia.org/wiki/Transduction_(machine_learning)) and is well studied/accepted
+Such an approach is called [transductive reasoning](https://en.wikipedia.org/wiki/Transduction_(machine_learning)) and has been studied since the time of Vapnik.
 	- Also, this dogma of ignoring eval inputs doesn't make sense in a world trying to solve continual learning
 	- Other approaches train a metalearning algorithm and then deploy it to learn by running a CoT or by modifying latents through a recurrent loo.
 My approach  or what I did here is directly metalearn by modifying the weights of a single forward function is no different than learning by
 	- Note: in the new 44% result, training on inputs has been removed as it scores slightly worse